coursera/courseraresearchexports/README.rst

 request
 ~~~~~~~
 Create an data export job request and return the export job id.
-There are two
-general workflows for creating data export requests.
 To create a data export
 requests for all available tables for a course::

-    courseraresearchexports jobs request tables --courseSlug $COURSE_SLUG --statementOfPurpose "testing data export"
+    courseraresearchexports jobs request tables --course_slug $COURSE_SLUG \
+        --statement_of_purpose "testing data export"

-Replace `$COURSE_SLUG` with your course slug (The course slug is the part after
+Replace ``$COURSE_SLUG`` with your course slug (The course slug is the part after
-`/learn` in the url.
-For `https://www.coursera.org/learn/machine-learning`,
+``/learn`` in the url.
+For ``https://www.coursera.org/learn/machine-learning``,
 the slug is `machine-learning`).

 If a more limited set of data is required, you can specify which schemas are
 included with the export.  (e.g. for the demographics tables)::

-    courseraresearchexports jobs request tables --courseSlug $COURSE_SLUG --schemaNames demographics --statementOfPurpose "testing data export"
+    courseraresearchexports jobs request tables --course_slug $COURSE_SLUG \
+        --schema_names demographics --statement_of_purpose "testing data export"

 For more information on the available tables/schemas, please refer to the
 `Coursera Data Exports Guide <https://coursera.gitbooks.io/data-exports/content/introduction/programmatic_access.html>`_.